-In this post, we have list top 5 pet therapy robots available in the market.
+In this post, we have listed the top 5 pet therapy robots you should know.

 Tombot is a pet therapy robot and the most realistic robotic animal in the world, created to help patients, seniors, people diagnosed with dementia, and animal lovers who can’t have a live pet.
-It can emulate the appearance of a live puppy and offer the kind of unconditional love a dog can give.
-This golden labrador retrievers barks, wags, and responds to touch, providing emotional support.
+It can emulate the appearance of a live puppy and offer the kind of unconditional love a dog can give — the golden labrador retrievers barks, wags, and responses to touch, providing emotional support.

 Tombot Puppy’s newest design is a prototype named Jennie.
-The line of Jennie robots is expected to be available for purchase in May 2020 and will cost $450, per Tombot’s Kickstarter page.
+The line of Jennie robots is expected to be available for purchase on May 2020 and will cost $450, per Tombot’s Kickstarter page.

 Paro is a famous responsive, animal-inspired robot from Japan’s AIST that looks like a white-eyed baby harp seal.
-This advanced interactive robot provides a stress relieving aid as a form of animal therapy.
+This advanced interactive robot provides stress-relieving aid as a form of animal therapy.
 Paro has five types of sensors: tactile, light, hearing, temperature, and posture sensors with which to perceive people and their environment.

-Built to actively seek eye contact, remember faces and even learn how to best interact with patients and learn to respond to a new name, Paro is the 8th generation of a design used in Japan and throughout Europe since its first introduction in 2003 to soothe people with Alzheimer’s disease and dementia.
+Built to seek eye contact actively, remember faces and even learn how to learn best to respond to a new name, Paro is the 8th generation of a design used in Japan and throughout Europe since its first introduction in 2003 to soothe people with Alzheimer’s disease and dementia.
 It was shown to dramatically reduce stress in patients and was even certified by Guinness World Records.

 3. Hasbro’s Joy for All pets

 Joy for All is a realistic pet brand, created by toymaker Hasbro to bring joy, companionship, and happiness to aging loved ones.
-Specifically marketed toward those with Alzheimer’s disease and Dementia, Hasbro’s products are meant to imitate lifelike animal behavior.
+Marketed explicitly toward those with Alzheimer’s disease and Dementia, Hasbro’s products are meant to imitate lifelike animal behavior.

-In November 2017, scientists at Brown University received a $1 million grant from the National Science Foundation to collaborate with Hasbro, with the objective of adding AI, machine learning and computer vision to the “Joy for All” robots.
+In November 2017, scientists at Brown University had received a $1 million grant from the National Science Foundation in order to collaborate with Hasbro, with the objective of adding AI, machine learning and computer vision to the “Joy for All” robots.
 The project aims to enable the robots to identify and keep track of important objects around the house.
-It could also help the elderly remember important tasks and events, and enhance safety.
+It could help the elderly remember important tasks and events and enhance safety.

-The latest version of this long-running series of pet robots has come a long way since it was first released in 1998.
-After a brief hiatus between 2014 and 2017, Sony announced their latest generation model, ERS-1000, launched in Japan in January 2018.
+The latest version of this long-run series of pet robots has come a long way since it was first released in 1998.
+After a brief hiatus between 2014-2017, Sony announced its latest generation model, ERS-1000, launched in Japan on January 2018.